 Provide exclusive content for community members, including job postings, training, mentoring programs, events, industry reports, discounts, or anything else that interests your members.
 These unique offerings add value to members and keep them engaged.

 Encourage your community members to network and engage, and they'll keep coming back.
 There are multiple networking options such Shake & Connect, chat features, the Wall, and networking game challenges.
 With a little planning, you can even schedule informal meetups with Video Rooms or Webex hangouts, where members connect and talk about common topics of interest.
 Use surveys and the polling feature to crowdsource the topics beforehand.
 We also recommend you move the Wall or Game feature to first in the feature list, so members see it right away.

 Pro tips! 😎

-Get creative and embrace the personality of your Community.
-We've even seen organizers create Spotify playlists for their Community!
+Get creative and embrace your community's personality.
+We've even seen organizers create Spotify playlists for their community!

-Not sure if you need a separate Community, or just multiple discussion boards in one Community?
-Consider the content, and the networking value.
-If you have cross-sections that you don't want interacting, or who will be receiving different content, we recommend a separate Community.
-If there's value in them connecting, and the content is mostly the same, then you can use Groups to personalize their experience and hide content as needed.
+Not sure if you need a separate community, or just multiple discussion boards in one community?
+Consider the content and the networking value.
+If you have content and topics for widely different member groups, we recommend a separate community to keep things tidy and relevant.
+If there's value in connecting content across different member types, or if content is mostly the same, then you can use Groups to personalize experiences and hide content as needed.

-Not sure if you need a Community, or an Event?
-An Event is a better option if there's a clear end date, and especially if you have a branded or named experience.
-There is a "live" aspect to an Event, whereas a Community is a year-round hub for people to connect, share, and discover.
+Not sure if you need a community or an Event App?
+An Event App is a better option if there's a clear end date with activities happening within a short timeframe.
+Events usually happen "live", whereas a community is a year-round hub for people to connect, share, and discover.